 If you’re working through a broker, the broker should provide a demographics report for you free of charge.
-But if, for some reason, they don’t provide a report or you’re not working with a broker, you can order a demographics report yourself through the Coin Laundry Association.
-The demographics report will tell you the number of people living around your potential store, the household make up of the population, the ethnicities of the population, and more.
+But if for some reason, they don’t provide a report or you’re not working with a broker, you can order a demographics report yourself through our company, Laundromat Demographics.
+The demographics report will tell you the number of people living around your potential store, the household makeup of the population, the ethnicities of the population, and more.

 Lease Down Payment

 Similar to a lease on an apartment, you’ll have to put down 1-2 months of down payment to secure your lease.
 You should get that back if/when you sell your business.
 On the front end it is money out of your pocket, so include it in your acquisition budget.

 Often, as part of the closing costs, you will prepay interest on your loans for 1-2 months.
 You should get an estimate of all closing costs before the close of escrow and it will include a rough figure on what to budget.
 This will vary depending on the actual close date.
 But you can estimate a rough figure by taking your loan amount, plugging it into a loan calculator online, and seeing what interest will be for the first month or two.